inmotionsoftware/PERNCodeChallenge/README.md

     "died": null,
     "description": "An actor and producer known as much for his versatility as he is for his handsome face" }

-- DELETE '/people/:person_id'
-- param: person_id
-- deletes this person from the database